unm-campus-histories/spaces/docs/essays/Modern-Art.md

 Before the Betty Sabo piece was a piece of artwork -- large stones gathered from Belen, New Mexico that are said to resemble “Pieces of Marble Columns on the Acropolis” (256)

 # "Betty Sabo - An Artful Life"

+{% include figure.html class="img-right" width="33%" caption="Betty Sabo pictured with her creation shortly before her death (1928 - 2016)" src="images/modern-art-betty-dead.png" %}

 Announced in 2012 by the University of New Mexico Foundation, Betty Sabo’s life and career is the subject of a new documentary, entitled, “Betty Sabo - An Artful Life.”
 The announcement also discusses the Betty Sabo Endowment, which benefits art students.
 When the announcement was published, Sabo was battling alzheimer's.
 Sabo passed away peacefully a few years later, on February 10 2016  -- which is declared Betty Sabo Day by Governor Susana Martinez.

-Here's a dummy essay that will gradually turn into a real model.

-In the meantime, here's a **test image**, hopefully off to the right and taking up 1/3 of the page width.

-{% include figure.html
-  class="img-right"
-  width="33%"
-  caption="Fiesa"
-  src="misc_for_libguide_076.jpg"
-%}